Outpatient Options for Addiction Services

 Outpatient options can easily be found online through the Substance Abuse & Mental Health Services Administration (SAMHSA) website.
 You can search for a location that is near you by city, state, region, and more.
 The locator allows you to research each potential clinic and the ways it allows you to finance treatment.
-People interested in this website and more information about where to find more outpatient options can call 800-660-0986.
+People interested in this website and more information about where to find more outpatient options can call 1-888-439-3435 Who Answers?.

 The Varied Outpatient Treatment Services For Drug Addicts

 Depending where you are in the United States you may have many options of clinics and outpatient services.
 For example, in Delaware, the Claymont Treatment Center focuses on substance abuse treatment.
 This center is outpatient only and helps those with addiction related to methadone and buprenorphine.
 This clinic takes self payments and health insurance, as well as specialty groups such as gays and lesbians, pregnant women, men, and people with recurring addiction issues.

 Another location in Delaware is Aquila of Delaware/Georgetown.
 This clinic allows for partial hospitalization (day treatment) as well as outpatient services.
 This service is specialized in adolescents and those with mental and substance abuse disorders.
 All forms of payment are accepted, and the fees are based on a sliding scale.

 Drug and Alcohol Addiction Help for Women Only